hailzbart13/ag-water-compliance/README.md

 Each week introduces a small project where Python skills are applied to real-world agricultural problems — building both technical and economic insight.
+# Agricultural Economics + Python Homework

+I am currently learning **Python** through the [Python for Everybody](https://www.py4e.com/) course while also studying **sustainability and agricultural economics**.

+This repository documents my weekly assignments that I make for myself where I apply new Python concepts to problems in **agricultural economics**.

+The goal of this project is twofold:
+- Build a strong foundation in programming.
+- Create a portfolio that connects data analysis and sustainability to real-world agricultural issues — supporting my path toward a career in **Agricultural Economics**.

 ---